Managing API Keys

 Combining Permissions

-Most integrations need all three permissions.
+Most integrations need all four permissions.
 However, the principle of least privilege suggests you only grant what is needed:

-- Full integration (start, manage, retrieve): All three permissions.
+- Full integration (start, chat, manage, retrieve): All four permissions.

 - Read-only dashboard: Only